 Children under 6 are not allowed inside the towers

 Please, arrive at the meeting point 30 minutes before your chosen time so you do not lose your time slot.

 A student must carry ID to collect the tickets for Sagrada Familia

 The city of Barcelona, among other things, is famous for the fluid modernist architecture bursting with shapes, colors, and textures.
-Modernist jewel, La Sagrada Familia, is one of the most impressive churches in the world, and it's not even complete!
-It forms an indispensable part of the city's skyline.
-The architect Antoni Gaudí is behind of this amazing Basilica.
-He dressed the church in colors, shapes, and patterns inspired by nature, making it like no other Roman Catholic church in the world.
-Naturally, its one of the busiest landmarks in Barcelona.
-Thanks to our La Sagrada Familia Tickets you can avoid hours of standing in queues.
-Simply enjoy and benefit from a fast track access to Gaudi's masterpiece.
+La Sagrada Familia is one of its most awe-inspiring treasures, and it's not even complete yet!
+It forms an indispensable part of the city's skyline and so, enjoys a great deal of attention from travelers all over the world.
+Buy tickets for Sagrada Familia in advance saves you from hours of standing in a queue.
+Simply enjoy the privilege of a fast-track entry to Gaudi's masterpiece!